clif-os/bdCard/PROPOSAL.md

 **Copyright to Project:**

 _Mimio LLC_ guarantees that all aspects of design, construction of, and full code composing the project will be disclosed to _The Joint Center for Housing Studies_ upon completion.
 Copyrights and ownership of the application will be the sole property of _The Joint Center for Housing Studies_. _Mimio LLC_ retains the right to reuse signature _Mimio LLC_ web framework and user interface strategies for projects in the future. _Mimio LLC_ also retains the right to display graphics and other design elements of the application as examples of its work in its portfolio.

+**Open Sourcing:**
-If at any point after the completion of the application _The Joint Center for Housing Studies_ desires to move the application code to Open Source, Mimio LLC will comply (work put into open sourcing the project will likely be considered a major addition to the project structure, billed according to the Project Costs section of this agreement).
+If at any point after the completion of the application _The Joint Center for Housing Studies_ desires to move the application code to Open Source, Mimio LLC will comply.
+Work put into open sourcing the project will likely be considered a major addition to the project structure, billed according to the Project Costs section of this agreement.

 **Sole Agreement:**